NetComposer/nksip/doc/reference/sending_functions.md

 Asks the remote party to start a new connection to the indicated uri in the mandatory `refer_to` parameter.
 If a 2xx response is received, the remote party has agreed and will start a new connection.
 A new subscription will be stablished, and you will start to receive NOTIFYs.
 Implement the callback function [sip_notify/2](../reference/callback_functions.md#sip_notify2) to receive them, filtering using the indicated `subscription`.

-In case of 2xx response, the first returned value is allways `{subscription, SubscriptionHandle}`, even if the `get_meta` option is not used.
+In case of 2xx response, the first returned value is allways `{subscription, SubscriptionHandle}`, even if the `meta` option is not used.

 If you activate the [nksip_refer plugin](../plugins/refer.md), NkSIP processes this information automatically.